The Pushing Tin

 The trail is seeing a fair number of daily riders that will

 often fill up the trailhead parking.
-There are currently three
+There are now four trailheads.
+Two

 The trails are well-marked with signs and carsonite posts.
 You won't